dptools/process_offsite_audio/README.md

 	* The one concern about “psychs” is it can also sometimes involve upload of a single file from an external audio recording device instead of a Zoom interview.
 The code is written to address this but requires closer testing.
 </details>

 An initial install has been done on the Pronet production server, but details and testing there remain to be ironed out.
+A few things to keep track of:
+* ffmpeg may still need to be installed, but other dependencies should be there
+* How to access the conda installation that was already done from my user account?
+* Is the code itself pulled onto production server yet or should my account be doing that?

 ##### Prescient <a name="prescient"></a>
 We have not yet done any testing of this code on Prescient, but are in the process of coordinating among all relevant parties.
 The majority of the code should directly translate from Pronet to Prescient, now that Prescient has agreed to use our general file management scheme.
 Potential issues to address are noted under Next Steps below.
+We are currently focusing on figuring out how to upload transcripts for review back to Mediaflux, and on creating an SFTP account with TranscribeMe for Prescient (analogous to the one already set up for Pronet).

 ### Next Steps <a name="todo"></a>
 The next steps described here focus on what is necessary to finalize the data flow and quality control workflow for production data collection across sites.
 Once dataflow and quality control are successfully running, we will then come up with a plan for writing more intensive feature extraction code for the interview datatypes.
 The feature extraction code will be kept in a separate repository so that it can easily be installed on a separate production machine.